visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    Sets the input machine profile in the HostProfileList, replaces if one already exists Otherwise adds to the list
+    Sets the input machine profile in the HostProfileList, replaces if one already exists.
+Otherwise adds to the list

 SetMaterialAttributes